osaxon/workd-day-scheduler/README.md

 In the end I decided to set up the array of tasks with placeholder objects for each hour of the day.
 The save function then checks which data-attribute hour has been clicked and updates the text value of the corresponding object within the array.

-To display the stored tasks in the correct blocks I realised I could build on a technique used in a a previous project (JavaScript Coding Quiz) and sort the array by the data-hour attribute and loop through each element to update the time blocks.
+To display the stored tasks in the correct blocks I realised I could build on a technique used in a a previous project (https://github.com/osaxon/coding-quiz) and sort the array by the data-hour attribute and loop through each element to update the time blocks.

 ## Final thoughts